kblandy/grocery-app-CL/README.md

         - In Homepage -> WeatherBoard.js
         - replace APP_ID with the one that is sent to you

-- note, for the purposes of this assignment and an outdated browser, I have left my API_KEYs and APP_IDs in the assignment which will work, but is poor practice.
+- note, for the purposes of this assignment I have left my API_KEYs and APP_IDs in the assignment which will work, but is poor practice.